Substra/substra/docs/local_install_skaffold.md

   - `:xray deployments all`
   - `?` for help
   - `/server` then `l` for the logs
+  - `:jobs` might be useful to see what is happening behind the scene
   - `y` to see the YAML configuration
 - kubectx & kubens: <https://github.com/ahmetb/kubectx#installation>
 - Local Kubernetes deployment with minikube: <https://kubernetes.io/blog/2019/03/28/running-kubernetes-locally-on-linux-with-minikube-now-with-kubernetes-1.14-support/>